SyndiShanX/Spotify-Dark/README.md

 Made by: SyndiShanX#4620

 Installation:
-Copy SyndiShanX folder into your Spicetify Themes Folder (%userprofile%\.spicetify\Themes)
+Copy SyndiShanX folder into your Spicetify Themes Folder (%appdata%\spicetify\Themes)

 Apply the theme with: